Paestum, the 'Cilento Antico' & the Coast of the Sirens - BCILC69

 From the Greek temples of Paestum into the amazing landscapes of the Cilento, both along the coast and Monte Stella, into the heartland: Pisciotta & Ceraso, Monte Bulgheria & Camerota

 The region of Campania has been known as a paradise on earth from ancient times on.
 The Greeks built some of their most impressive temples here and under the Romans it became known as ‘Campania Felix’ or the Happy Land.
-When travelling the region, one becomes overwhelmed by its wealth of cultural and natural attractions, from the great city of Naples to the well-known Costiera Amalfitana, with its towering cliffs and picturesque coves.
+The great city of Naples and the well-known Costiera Amalfitana are rightly famous.
 But Campania’s real secret is located south of Salerno.
 Here the coastline bulges out into an expanse of mountainous landmass known as the Cilento, now one of Italy’s biggest National Parks, with World Heritage listing.

-This tour brings you all along the coast from Paestum to the Gulf of Policastro, but als in some bits of the ‘real’ rural Cilent’, made of olive groves and ancient villages.
+This tour brings you all along the coast from Paestum to the Gulf of Policastro, but also into the ‘real’ rural Cilento, with its olive groves and ancient villages.
 Inland the Cilento is largely undisturbed by the 21st century and you will encounter few other tourists along your way.
 You will cycle along world famous cultural sites, through pristine natural areas and along dreamy coastal scenery.
 Your trip will take you on small country roads passing through rough mountain scenery as well as through attractive countryside, with vineyards and olive groves.

 The last part of your route takes you along the stunning coast to one of the pearls of the southern coast, Marina di Camerota.
 A great panoramic ride along the lower slopes around the impressive Bulgheria Mountain – and perhaps a last swim on one of the wonderful beaches is the superb ending to this great cycling tour.